 A consistent theme across most consultation meetings for this topic was that the family violence sector faces significant workforce challenges, and this is adding to the pressure that services already face due to demand levels and the increasing complexity and severity of cases.
 This was raised as an issue across The Orange Door, Safe Steps, specialist services and therapeutic services, and we know these challenges extend to other social services.
-As acknowledged in the Victorian Government’s , careful workforce planning is essential to achieve the outcomes articulated in the Victorian Government’s family violence strategies and therefore has a major impact on the victim survivor experience.
+As acknowledged in the Victorian Government’s 10-Year Industry Plan for Family , careful workforce planning is essential to achieve the outcomes articulated in the Victorian Government’s family violence strategies and therefore has a major impact on the victim survivor experience.

 The specialist family violence workforce

 The 2019 Census of Workforces that Intersect with Family is the most recent source of information about Victoria’s specialist family violence workforce.1 The census showed that practitioners within the specialist family violence workforce (43 per cent of which is located in specialist family violence services) were generally satisfied with their role, the hours they were working and the support provided by their manager.
 Sixty-one per cent were confident that they had enough training and experience to perform their role effectively.

 A range of initiatives have also been put in place to grow the specialist workforce including: